RUCAIBox/LLMBox/utilization/README.md

 ## Customize Model

+### Customizing HuggingFace Models

+If you are building on your own model, such as using a fine-tuned model, you can evaluate it easily from python script.
+Detailed steps and example code are provided in the [customize HuggingFace model guide](https://github.com/RUCAIBox/LLMBox/tree/main/docs/examples/customize_huggingface_model.py).

+### Adding a New Model Provider

-By inheriting the [`Model`](model/model.py) class, you can customize support for more models.
-You can implement `generation`, `get_ppl`, and `get_prob` methods to support different models.
-For example, you can implement the `generation` method for a new model as follows:
+If you're integrating a new model provider, begin by extending the [`Model`](https://github.com/RUCAIBox/LLMBox/tree/main/model/model.py) class.
+Implement essential methods such as `generation`, `get_ppl` (get perplexity), and `get_prob` (get probability) to support different functionalities.
+For instance, here's how you might implement the `generation` method for a new model:

 ```python
 class NewModel(Model):